algorithmica-org/algorithmica/content/english/hpc/simd/x86-simd.md

 ## SIMD Intrinsics

-*Intrinsics* are C-style functions that do something with vector data types, usually by just calling the associated assembly instruction.
+*Intrinsics* are just C-style functions that do something with these vector data types, usually by simply calling the associated assembly instruction.

 For example, here is a cycle that adds together two arrays of 64-bit floating-point numbers using AVX intrinsics: